projetmbc-tools/for-dev/src2prod/README.md

       * `project` is a complete path regarding the working directory when launching the file, but `source`, `target` and `readme` are relative to `project`.

   1. The argument `ignore` can be used even if the project doesn't use `git`.
-Let's explain how to define rules for `ignore`.
+It can be either a string containing rules, or an absolute `Path` to a file containg rules (an absolute path allows to use the same rules for several projects).
+Let's see now how to define rules.

       * Empty lines are ignored (this allows a basic formatting of rules).